Kidney Disease In Your Dog And Cat – Current Diagnosis And Treatment

 Not every pet with kidney disease has age-related kidney decline.
 A few dogs carry genetic defects that cause their kidneys to fail at about 1-3 years of age.
-The kidneys of cats that inherited polycystic kidney disease often fail in midlife (ref) A tendency to form kidney stones can also destroy the kidneys. (ref1, ref2) So can exposure to dietary toxins (eg antifreeze, mold aflatoxins).
-In others, unfortunate reactions to medications are to blame and, in a few, autoimmune disorders. (ref), and perhaps in some, infectious organisms like leptospirosis. (ref1, ref2)
+The kidneys of cats that inherited polycystic kidney disease often fail in midlife ( read here ) A tendency to form kidney stones can also destroy the kidneys. ( read here & here) So can exposure to dietary toxins (eg antifreeze, mold aflatoxins).
+In others, unfortunate reactions to medications are to blame and, in a few, autoimmune disorders. ( read here ), and perhaps in some, infectious organisms like leptospirosis. ( read here & here)

 But for the vast majority of our pets, kidney failure is a disease of old age.
 By the time a dog reaches ten, about 15% show laboratory test evidence that their kidneys have lost some of their capacity to cleanse their body.
 In 10-year-old cats, those chances are even higher.
-By the time house cats reach the age of 15, perhaps 15– 30% of them have some decline in their kidney function.
-Vets used to just call it glomerulosclerosis.
-Today we call it CKD (chronic kidney disease) or CRD (chronic renal =kidney disease =CRD) or chronic tubulointerstitial nephritis.
-All are synonyms for the slow, relentless, age-related inflammation that gradually destroys your pet’s individual kidney filter units, the nephrons. (ref) (You might notice that the less doctors understand about a specific health problem, the more complicated a name they tend to give it)
+By the time house cats reach the age of 15, most of them have some decline in their kidney function.
+Vets used to just call this progressive glomerulosclerosis.
+Today we call it CKD (chronic kidney disease = CRD = chronic renal disease = chronic tubulointerstitial nephritis).
+All are synonyms for the slow, relentless, age-related inflammation that gradually destroys a pet’s individual kidney filter units, the nephrons.
+You might notice that the less doctors understand about a specific health problem that frustrates them, the more complicated multiple names they tend to give it.

 Old age brings multiple health issues to all of us.
 But only some of our cats and dogs will reach the point of actual kidney failure.
-For most, unrelated heath issues will cause them to eventually pass away. (ref) Organs of your dog or cat’s body have to work in unison to keep each other functioning well.
-So although you may have been told that your pet died of heart failure, or perhaps and infection, its kidney issues may have contributed to its demise. (ref1, ref2)
+For many, unrelated heath issues will cause them to eventually pass away. (read here) Organs of your dog or cat’s body have to work in unison to keep each other functioning well.
+So although you may have been told that your pet died of heart failure, or perhaps and infection, its kidney issues may have contributed to its demise. (read here& here)

-The 2016 Merck veterinary manual states that chronic kidney disease (CKD) affects as many as 10% of dogs and 35% of cats during their lifetimes.
+The Merck veterinary manual states that chronic kidney disease (CKD) affects as many as 10% of dogs and 35% of cats during their lifetimes.
+That is probably a major underestimate.
 In dogs and cats that are fortunate enough to reach old age, the percentage with the problem is considerably larger.
 God generously gave all mammals considerably more of those nephron filter units that required.
-Us humans have about 1 million nephron filter units in each of our kidneys. (ref) No one I know of has estimated their number in dogs or cats.
-With every heartbeat, about 20-25% of your dog or cat’s heart volume of blood is sent to the pet’s kidneys for cleansing, fluid regulation and blood ion adjustments.
+Us humans have about 1 million nephron filter units in each of our kidneys. ( read here ) No one I know of has estimated their number in dogs or cats.
+With every heartbeat, about 20-25% of your dog and cat’s heart volume of blood is sent through your pet’s kidneys for cleansing, fluid regulation and blood ion adjustments.